9 Bedtime Hacks Fall Asleep Faster

 One of the most helpful of the sleep remedies that I've learned is to never stay in bed if you can’t fall asleep within 10-15 minutes.
 Over time, that bad habit will train your body to think of the bed as place for other activities and not as a place for sleeping.
 If you’re unable to drift off, get out of bed and try one of the activities above.
 It might be the saving grace you need.

 What’s your bedtime routine?
 How do you fall asleep?
 Ready to have the best sleep ever?
 Let's start by removing the stress impacting your life.
-Click the link to instantly schedule your free 20-minute breakthrough session with Lauren!
+Click the link to instantly schedule your free breakthrough session with Lauren!
 And if you're newer to the idea of burnout resilience and life coaching, check out this helpful article.

 Rest easy, friends.